-By failing to consistently provide uninterrupted and unrestricted meal and rest periods to workers, California employers can face be forced to pay significant amounts of money pursuant to California Labor Code §§ 226.7 and 512, and §§ 11 and 12 of the applicable Industrial Welfare Commission Wage Order.
+By failing to consistently provide uninterrupted and unrestricted meal and rest periods to workers, California employers can face significant penalties pursuant to California Labor Code §§ 226.7 and 512, and §§ 11 and 12 of the applicable Industrial Welfare Commission Wage Order.

 Some companies ask employees to remain on duty during their lunch period.
 This often occurs with a lone security guard.